Darrin Van Horn: Professional boxing career

 Van Horn was scheduled to face James Toney for the IBF Super Middleweight Championship in Tulsa, Oklahoma, on October 29, 1993, but he pulled out of the fight after claiming a shoulder injury.
 The Boston Globe reported: "Sadly, word around boxing says his real problem has been near-constant headaches that recently forced him to stay in a darkened room for days at a time."
 The Van Horn camp denied that was true, but one fight figure was quoted as saying: "It would be child abuse for his father to put him back in the ring.
 When I was with him, he knew me and why I was there, but every 15 or 20 minutes he'd ask, 'Why are you guys here?'
 It's pretty sad."

 Van Horn was scheduled to face Nigel Benn for the WBC Super Middleweight Championship in England on September 10, 1994, but the fight was called off.
 According to Boxing news, it was cancelled after Van Horn failed a brain scan.
 However, during an interview with Boxing news online in 2015, Van Horn said: "I never failed any scan, not ever.
 I have no idea where that came from.
 I fought a few times after the Barkley fight.
 Rumors and things come up, it's just ridiculous.
 I just became disenchanted with the sport.
 I said to myself I was going to step back for a while and get a few things done; like going back to college, and my intention was to come back to boxing.
 But I never did."

 Retirement

 Van Horn won his final six fights.
 His last bout took place in Harlingen, Texas, on August 3, 1994.
 He defeated journeyman Willie Bell by a second-round technical knockout.

 After retiring from boxing, Van Horn became a state trooper.

+On August 14, 2026, Van Horn was arrested in Lexington, Kentucky, for violating an emergency protective order (EOP).